 1. Sleep influences creativity and innovation

 Lack of sleep affects the prefrontal cortex of the brain – the area responsible for innovation, creativity, and self-control.
 A 1999 study found that going 24 hours without sleep noticeably impairs our ability to think flexibly or make updates to plans in light of new information.
-So it’s not just the quantity of tasks we get through each day that sleep influences, it’s the quality.
+So we not only get through less tasks when we’re sleep deprived, the quality of the work we do produce suffers too.

 2. Sleep deprivation and stress go hand in hand